zalando/postgres-operator/docs/administrator.md

 `min_instances` or `max_instances` is set to a non-zero value, the operator may adjust the number of instances specified in the cluster manifest to match either the min or the max boundary.
-For instance, of a cluster manifest has 1 instance and the min_instances is set to 3, the cluster will be created with 3 instances.
-By default, both parameters are set to -1.
+For instance, of a cluster manifest has 1 instance and the `min_instances` is set to 3, the cluster will be created with 3 instances.
+By default, both parameters are set to `-1`.

 ## Load balancers

-For any Postgresql/Spilo cluster, the operator creates two separate k8s
+For any Postgresql/Spilo cluster, the operator creates two separate Kubernetes
 services: one for the master pod and one for replica pods.
 To expose these services to an outer network, one can attach load balancers to them by setting `enableMasterLoadBalancer` and/or `enableReplicaLoadBalancer` to `true` in the